Are your sleep services covered by health insurance?

 Gentle Night Weaning

-Individual sleep plans may include a combination of techniques or strategies may be tailored to your family's unique situation.
+Individual sleep plans may include a combination of techniques or strategies and are tailored to your family's unique situation.

 What does "Evaluation of your child’s sleep" mean?